KrishnaSolo/PhotoShop/README.md

 # PhotoShop

 ## Summary:
-A photoshop program implementing FFT, Convolution and other image processing techniques Perfoms image decomposition into user definied number of most common colours within the picture.
+A photoshop program implementing FFT, Convolution and other image processing techniques.
+Perfoms image decomposition into user definied number of most common colours within the picture.

 ## Requirments: